Yann-GitHub/Yann-GitHub/README.md

 # Hello and Welcome 👋, I'm Yann

-## I'm a Front-End Developer
+## I'm a Developer

 I have a passion for crafting engaging and user-friendly web applications.
 With a strong foundation in HTML, CSS, and JavaScript, I'm continuously expanding my skills and knowledge.
-My focus areas include front-end development, the React framework, and Redux.
+My focus areas include front-end development and related frameworks.

 Here are some key points about me:

-*   🧠  I'm actively learning Front-end development, React framework, and TypeScript.
+*   🧠  I'm actively learning database management.
 *   🤝  I'm open to collaborating on web application projects.
 *   🌍  I'm currently based in France.
 *   📚  I'm constantly learning new skills and striving for progress.